 So, for your kitchen mandir, look for an elegant but minimal unit that fits right into the space and usher positivity into your family!

 Oftentimes, space is the biggest constraint in having a dedicated space for prayer.
 In such cases, take your cue from this design and demarcate a space for your pooja room in the bedroom.
 Vastu recommendations suggest that your pooja room should face the north-east or east.
 In addition, ensure that your feet do not face this space while you sleep!

 Wondering how to give your sacred space the right vibes?
 Choose the right background for it!
 You can choose auspicious colours like white or light shades of yellow, orange, green and blue to usher in positivity while blending with your bedroom decor.
-Add a platform to keep your idols, and find the right pendant light for the space.
-And watch your pooja space be transformed!
+Add a platform to keep your idols and watch your pooja space be transformed!

 And the right material

 A backlit frosted glass panel can turn an unused corner into a beautiful pooja room.
 With dainty floral carvings offset by a white pooja unit in quartz, your place of worship becomes the perfect balance of traditional and modern design aesthetics!

 #2: Carved wooden unit